ghosind/ghosind.github.io/README.md

 - Facebook, Twitter and Google+ icon by Martial Red
 - Linkedin icon by Gregor Čresnar
 - Github icon by Zlatko Najdenovski
-- BStackoverflow icon by Rebin Infotech
+- Stackoverflow icon by Rebin Infotech
-- And all programmers

 ## License
 The repo is published under the MIT License.